Difference between revisions of "SB v South London and Maudsley NHS Foundation Trust (2020) UKUT 33 (AAC)"

 Case report

-The following summary was kindly provided by Matthew Seligman of Campbell Taylor Solicitors (solicitor for the claimant):
+The following case report was kindly provided by Matthew Seligman of Campbell Taylor Solicitors (solicitor for the claimant):

 Keywords: Mental Capacity Act 2005 – Rule 11(7)(b) of the Tribunal Procedure (First-Tier Tribunal) (Health, Education and Social Care) Rules 2008 – appointment of a representative by the Tribunal – Form MH6b – R (oao H) v.
 SSH [2005] UKHL 60! – VS v St. Andrews Healthcare [2018] UKUT 250 (ACC) – Senior President’s Practice Statement on the Delegation of Functions – presumption of capacity remains relevant after appointment